 Patients referred for admission to the inpatient Adult General Rehabilitation service after an acute episode are assessed by a rehabilitation consultant or rehabilitation registrar to determine the appropriateness of their admission to the service.
-Patients may be referred from other services in Counties Manukau Health, including the community services and… More
+Patients may be referred from other services in Counties Manukau Health, including the community services as… More

 Inpatient services are provided on Ward 23, Middlemore Hospital.
 The inpatient interdisciplinary team consists of professionals representing the following disciplines: medicine, nursing, physiotherapy, occupational therapy, speech and language therapy, clinical psychology/ neuropsychology, social work and dietetics.… More

 An outpatient medical and physiotherapy treatment service operates from the AT&R Unit, Middlemore Hospital.… More

 No charge for the service for New Zealand Residents.
 Non residents are charged a per bed day rate.

 - Adult Rehabilitation Information Booklet (inpatients) (DOC, 510 KB)